c3r34lk1ll3r/gdb_2_root/README.md

 This python script adds some usefull command to stripped `vmlinux` image.

 ## What is this and why
-This script adds some usefull command for debugging kernel without symbols.
+This script adds some usefull commands for debugging kernel without symbols.

 The main goal is to obtain a root shell with `Android Emulator` using common _Google Play Images_ with the built-in kernel.